 Our community of scholars, artists, athletes, faculty, parents, and friends flourishes within an atmosphere of mutual respect and understanding.
 Beyond the classroom, fields, and stage, Holy Cross young women are involved in Holy Cross Social Justice and Campus Ministry programs that allow them to develop a deeper sense of spirituality and purpose in the world.
 A Holy Cross education empowers each young woman to become her best self.

 Holy Cross faculty are passionate, hardworking and possess an innovative spirit.
 Our faculty act as mentors and coaches, encouraging our girls every step of the way on their educational journey.
-Our Signature Programs include Project Lead the Way Engineering, the International Baccalaureate Programme, Dual Enrollment/Dual Credit college classes, online learning opportunities and our Senior Project.
+Our Signature Programs include the Sancta Crux Scholars, Madeleva Scholars, Gillespie STEM Scholars, Project Lead the Way Engineering, Dual Enrollment/Dual Credit college classes, online learning opportunities and our Senior Project.

 I invite you to browse our web site and visit our school.
 Experience for yourself the strength of the Holy Cross community.